Palliative and End-of-Life Care, People with Intellectual & Developmental Disabilities (IDD) & Covid-19 (PEPIC19)

-The Reference Group on Intellectual Disability is currently conducting an international survey about the care and support given to people with Intellectual Disabilities at the end of their lives, both before and during the Covid-19 pandemic.
+The Reference Group on Intellectual Disability is currently analysing the responses to an international survey about the care and support given to people with Intellectual Disabilities at the end of their lives, both before and during the Covid-19 pandemic.

 About the survey

 People with IDD have worse health outcomes than the rest of the population, and face major barriers in accessing healthcare.
 Across the world, there are concerns that they do not get the right care and support (including palliative care) when they approach the end of life, and when they are dying.
 There are also concerns that these problems have become even bigger during the Covid-19 pandemic.
 However, we know very little about the nature of the problems, or how widespread they are.
 We also don’t know what helps to get it right.
-We want to hear your views and experiences about these questions:
+Through the survey we collected the views and experiences of over 500 people about:

 - What helps people with IDD to get the care and support they need at the end of their life (both in general, and during the Covid-19 pandemic)?

 Getting answers from many people in many different countries will help to focus attention on the difficulties, and learn about good practice.
 We hope that this will help to address the problems – for example, through changes in policy or practice, or funding decisions, or further investigation.

 This is a collaboration between members of the EAPC Reference Group on Intellectual Disability, and members of IASSIDD (International Association of the Scientific Study of Intellectual and Developmental Disabilities).
 The team consists of:

 - Prof Irene Tuffrey-Wijne (Kingston University & St George’s University of London, UK) (PROJECT LEAD)

 - Dr Naomi Dhollander (University of Ghent, Belgium)

 - Dr Britt-Evy Westergård (Oslo Metropolitan University, Norway)